captionpoint/captionpoint-plays/THE-ROOMMATE.md

 or is this an interrogation?
 ---
 ## SHARON:
-I'm not interrogating
+I’m not interrogating
 ---
 ## ROBYN:
 Do you want me to leave?
 ---
 ## SHARON:
-I'm not asking you to leave!
+I’m not asking you to leave!
 ---
 Should I be asking you to leave?
 ---